nate123456/IoCTools/docs/attributes.md

 - `Scoped`: Registers the concrete type (and selected interfaces) with scoped lifetime.
 - `Singleton`: Registers with singleton lifetime.
 - `Transient`: Registers with transient lifetime.
+- Mix only one lifetime attribute per class.
+If you accidentally stack `[Scoped]` and `[Singleton]`, diagnostic IOC036 warns that the combination is redundant/conflicting.

 Example